-The College also reserves the right to submit essay answers (where required) to a checking service to check for plagiarism.
+The University also reserves the right to submit essay answers (where required) to a checking service to check for plagiarism.
 If plagiarism is detected, you will also be given a failing grade.

 You may choose to take a pen-and-paper version of any test offered through OPS by submitting a "Proctor Request Form" (see the General Information area of the course website under Administrative Forms) to the Office of Test Administration (OTA) by the first week of the semester.
 Submitting a "Proctor Request Form" signifies that you will be taking all exams for that course in the pen-and-paper format.
 Once OTA receives your "Proctor Request Form" and sends you a confirmation, your pen-and-paper exam(s) will be mailed to your approved proctor according to the scheduled test weeks.

-If you are taking an on-site, pen-and-paper exam, you are required to select a proctor who meets the College's guidelines (see below) and to submit a "Proctor Request Form" by the end of the first week of the semester so that OTA knows where to mail your exam.
+If you are taking an on-site, pen-and-paper exam, you are required to select a proctor who meets the University's guidelines (see below) and to submit a "Proctor Request Form" by the end of the first week of the semester so that OTA knows where to mail your exam.
 You must submit this form at the beginning of each new semester for each course in which you are registered.
 Even if you are using the same proctor for multiple semesters, you must submit the form at the start of the new semester if you plan to take the pen-and-paper version of the exam(s).
 Otherwise, your exam(s) will not be mailed out.
 You will receive e-mail notification when your proctor has been approved.
 If you are late in sending in the "Proctor Request Form," the mailing of your exam(s) will also be late.

 Proctors are not aware of your semester deadlines, so make sure you complete all required exams by the last day of the semester.
 If you cannot take a scheduled examination—or if you have filed for a course extension—you must notify your proctor immediately.
-Proctors are required to return your exam to the College if it has not been administered within thirty days of receipt.
+Proctors are required to return your exam to the University if it has not been administered within thirty days of receipt.